Jon Ola Sand: Eurovision Song Contest

-On 30 September 2019, Sand announced his intention to step down as Executive Supervisor of the Eurovision Song Contest after the 2020 edition, that would have been be held in Rotterdam, the Netherlands (which was later cancelled due to the COVID-19 pandemic).
+On 30 September 2019, Sand announced his intention to step down as Executive Supervisor of the Eurovision Song Contest after the 2020 edition, which would have been held in Rotterdam, the Netherlands (which was later cancelled due to the COVID-19 pandemic).
 He would also leave the Head of Live Events post which oversees the Junior Eurovision Song Contest, Eurovision Young Musicians and Eurovision Choir competitions.
 On 20 January 2020, it was announced that Swedish TV producer Martin Österdahl would succeed Sand as Executive Supervisor.
 On 17 May 2020, Sand was officially succeeded by Österdahl as Executive Supervisor of the Eurovision Song Contest after the one-off replacement show Eurovision: Europe Shine a Light was aired.
 He then returned to NRK, serving as project leader of its head office's relocation.